 Under the harvest strategy workplan, WCPFC21 is scheduled to agree target reference points (TRPs) for bigeye and yellowfin this year.
-To provide some information on which SC20 and now SMD02 could base discussions and provide advice, paper SC20-MI-WP-07 updated analyses presented in WCPFC18-2021-11 using the results of projections developed from the agreed 2023 stock assessments for bigeye and yellowfin.
-SC20 requested that the potential consequences of the candidate TRPs for South Pacific albacore depletion be examined based on the 2024 stock assessment, which are presented here.
+To provide some information on which WCPFC21 may base discussions and provide advice, this paper updates analyses presented in WCPFC18-2021-11 using the results of projections developed from the agreed 2023 stock assessments for bigeye and yellowfin.